Transgender students can choose which bathroom to use and which team to join

-Los Angeles (CNN) -- Transgender students in California would be able to choose which school bathrooms and locker rooms to use and which sport teams to join based on their gender identity under a measure approved this week by the California Legislature.
+California has become the first state in the nation to allow transgendered students to choose which school bathrooms and locker rooms to use and which sport teams to join based on their gender identity.

 Though California prohibits discrimination in education, transgender students “are often still unfairly excluded from physical education, athletic teams, and other school activities and facilities because of who they are,” according to a statement by the center and other groups supporting the measure.